jmanogil-coding/transform-doc-pipeline-ELK/README.md

 ```
 $ java -version
 ```
-In case of several JMV on your system, use this command to change it and select the version 8 or 11
+In case of several JVM on your system, use this command to change it and select the version 8 or 11
 ```
 $ sudo update-alternatives --config java
 ```